Self-Regulation vs External Policing in Clothing-Optional Areas

 Key Insight

-Cultural normalisation reduces the need for continuous enforcement.
+Cultural normalisation within these environments reduces the need for continuous enforcement.

 2.3 Fully Regulated Environments